When people ask me what my favorite meal is, they’re always a little taken aback by my answer.

 Beyond the obvious aspect of getting more customers in the door and ready for nurturing (if not nurtured already by your product), providing a free digital download on your storefront gives you an opportunity for upsells and cross-sells.

-You can read more about them in our article about the benefits and drawbacks of lifetime memberships, but this is the gist:
+You can read more about them in our article about how to use upsells and cross-sells, but this is the gist:

 - An upsell is when you offer another related product or an upgrade during the checkout process, often at a discount.